Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_quack_min_players                       0       // The minimum number of players required to spawn the quack ttt_parasite_min_players                    0       // The minimum number of players required to spawn the parasite ttt_informant_min_players                   0       // The minimum number of players required to spawn the informant ttt_glitch_min_players                      0       // The minimum number of players required to spawn the glitch ttt_phantom_min_players                     0       // The minimum number of players required to spawn the phantom ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger
+ttt_quack_min_players                       0       // The minimum number of players required to spawn the quack ttt_parasite_min_players                    0       // The minimum number of players required to spawn the parasite ttt_informant_min_players                   0       // The minimum number of players required to spawn the informant ttt_spy_min_players                         0       // The minimum number of players required to spawn the spy ttt_glitch_min_players                      0       // The minimum number of players required to spawn the glitch ttt_phantom_min_players                     0       // The minimum number of players required to spawn the phantom ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger